cyrill-martin/kmapper.com/README.md

 ## Deploy to GitHub Pages

-Run `npm run deploy` to build all to `public` and push them to the gh-pages branch on GitHub.
+Run `npm run deploy` to build all static and transpiled files to the `public` directory and push them to the gh-pages branch on GitHub.